 On each flight computer, a 48mhz Cortex M0 processor reads the flight sensors at 400hz and logs 31 channels of data to a flash chip, 40 times per second.
 Every second that Falcon Heavy is in the air, 4,960 points of data are recorded onboard - never too much data.

 The flight computers don’t communicate with each other during flight, the sensors and software are accurate enough that it’s not required for short flights.
 None of the flight settings are hard-coded; depending on the flight profile, they can all be changed using the Signal iOS/Android app.

 The flight software is written in C++, the iOS app in Swift, and the Android app in Java.
 Flight guidance is computed using quaternions, which are more computationally efficient, and are used for guidance in some space launch vehicles.
 More details about the various BPS.space flight computers can be found via the button below.
-You can also click here for footage of Z axis gyroscope testing.

 The attachment points at the top of each side core slide down a ramp on the center core, giving them a bit of clearance during stage separation.
 This passive setup keeps things very simple during flight, but the cores are usually bolted together while the vehicle is on the ground.
 All three cores are also connected at the base of the vehicle using a slightly simpler thrust plate.